Spam Dataset Prediction using various ML models

 tree$predict_type = 'prob'

-<LearnerClassifRpart:classif.rpart>: Classification Tree
+tree<LearnerClassifRpart:classif.rpart>: Classification Tree

 * Model: -